fission/docs.fission.io/docs/content/tutorial/developer-workflow.md

 draft= true
 +++

-# Source Code Organization and Your Development Workflow

 You've made a Hello World function in your favourite language, and you've run it on your Fission deployment.
 What's next?

 How should you organize source code when you have lots of functions?
 How should you automate deployment into the cluster?
 What about version control?
-How do you test before deploy?
+How do you test before deploying?

 The answers to these questions start from a common first step: how do you _specify an application_?

 ## Declarative Specifications

-You can specify your functions in a set of YAML files instead of invoking the Fission CLI commands.

-For applications that involve many functions, this is better than scripting the `fission` CLI, which is meant as a user interface, not a programming interface.
+Instead of invoking the Fission CLI commands, you can specify your functions in a set of YAML files.
+This is better than scripting the `fission` CLI, which is meant as a user interface, not a programming interface.

 You'll usually want to track these YAML files in version control along with your source code.
 Fission provides CLI tools for generating